Transform via ArUco marker

 std::cout << "Camera pose in ArUco marker frame:" << std::endl;

-Lastly, we transform the point cloud to the ArUco marker coordinate system and save the transformed point cloud to disk.
+After that, we transform the point cloud to the ArUco marker coordinate system.

 std::cout << "Transforming point cloud from camera frame to ArUco marker frame" << std::endl;